-We parked the car and wandered along the cliff path which runs alongside the campsite.
-We had not taken more than 10 steps when a woman came out of a gap in the low hedge and walked along in front of us wearing absolutely no clothes and carrying a loaf of bread under her arm.
-Walking past the caravans and tents everybody was carrying on their daily business – playing cards, standing and chatting around the barbeque, reading or cooking BUT the majority of them were stark staring naked.
-Down on the beach a volleyball game was in progress as Debs and I stripped off and I promptly lay down flat and stayed flat for as long as I could.
+Debs and I parked the car near the beach of Playa del Torn and we set off along the cliff path which runs next to the campsite.
+We had not taken more than 10 steps when a woman came out of a gap in the low hedge from among the camper vans and walked along in front of us wearing absolutely no clothes and carrying a loaf of bread under her arm.
+Walking past the caravans and the tents I could see that everybody was carrying on their daily business – playing cards, standing and chatting around the barbeque, reading or cooking BUT the majority of them were stark staring naked.
+Toddlers chased each other around yelling enthusiastically and groups of teenagers hung around looking cool (most of the teenagers were wearing bikini bottoms or swimming trunks for modesty.)

 Snorkelling in the dark

 My second personal challenge that summer was to attempt a night time snorkel.